 Many DIY pest control recipes include vinegar as a key ingredient.
 Here are a couple of ways vinegar is used in homemade remedies:

-It’s important to note that these remedies are generally more about prevention and deterrence rather than extermination.
+Important note: These remedies are generally more about prevention and deterrence rather than extermination.

 Vinegar vs. Commercial Roach Killers: Effectiveness and Practicality